asters36/TidyTool/README.md

      - None selected (does not remove duplicates),
    - Click **Clean/Analyse** to start analyzing the selected files,
-   - The headers will appear in the **Genes** window, If a file containing integrated BLAST information is loaded, the Score and E-value histograms will be generated automatically.
+   - The headers will appear in the **Genes** window, if a file containing integrated BLAST information is loaded, the Score and E-value histograms will be generated automatically.
    - You can choose which histogram to display in each of the three panels by clicking the corresponding buttons,
    - You can choose which filter to apply by clicking the corresponding checkbox next to its name,
    - After entering the filter parameters, click the **Filter** button to display only the sequences that match the selected filters,